peruvianidol/extra-life-banner/README.md

-# extra-life-banner
+# Extra Life Banner

 Track progress towards your team's Extra Life goal and display last three donors.
+For use as an overlay with OBS or other streaming clients.

 ##  Usage